United Arab Emirate (UAE): A Complete Guide for expat

 Population Of the United Arab Emirates

 The official religion of the United Arab Emirates is Islam.
 However, there are expatriates from several religions, such as Christians, Hindus, Buddhists, and other faiths.
-In terms of population, the UAE is 76% Muslim, 12% Christian, 6.6% Hindus, Buddhists 2%, and the rest of the population comprises diverse religious groups as per the reports of the US Department of State, 2010.
+In terms of population, the UAE is 76% Muslim, 12% Christian, 6.6% Hindu, 2% Buddhist, and the rest of the population comprises diverse religious groups, as per the reports of the US Department of State, 2010.
 The other religious groups include the Sikhs, atheists, agnostics, Baha’is, Jews, and Zoroastrians.

 The UAE government promotes religious tolerance through its anti-discrimination legislation and educational reforms.
 Along with mosques, they have 40 churches, two Hindu churches, a Sikh Temple, and a Buddhist Temple.
 However, the cultural norms, personal conduct, family law, business practices, and legal framework are derived from Islamic principles.
 In this way, the UAE government is promoting a multicultural and multi-religious society, which is known as the Abrahamic Family House.